 The Consumer Goods (Vehicle Support Stands) Safety Standard 2017 sets out the mandatory requirements for the supply of vehicle support stands.

-The mandatory standard is based on certain sections of the voluntary Australian/New Zealand Standard, AS/NZS 2538:2016 Vehicle Support Stands (available from SAI Global).
+The mandatory standard is based on certain sections of the voluntary Australian Standard, AS 2538:2016 Vehicle Support Stands (available from SAI Global).
 The ACCC may be able to make a copy of the standard available for viewing at one of its offices subject to licensing conditions.

 The mandatory standard also provides a transitional period which allows compliance with the previous Consumer Protection Notice No. 12 of 2008 until 1 December 2019.